bitquery/graphql-docs/docs/Schema/ripple/blocks.md

 <meta property="twitter:description" content="Access real-time Ripple blockchain data with our Blocks API.
 Monitor blocks, explore the XRP blocks effortlessly" />
 </head>

 Ripple Blocks API helps you get information on Blocks in the network.

+On the XRP Ledger, "blocks" correspond to validated **ledgers**—each ledger captures a snapshot of all account balances, trust lines, and offers at a specific sequence number.
+The blocks API returns ledger height, close time, hash, total XRP supply (`totalCoins`), and account-hash references.
+Use it for network-health dashboards, explorer backends displaying recent ledgers, and correlating transaction data to specific ledger versions.

 Below are the fields in the API:

 ```
 query ($network: RippleNetwork!, $from: ISO8601DateTime, $till: ISO8601DateTime) {